US President Dwight D. Eisenhower; Ohio Governor Frank Lausche;

 Defiance College’s Iota Pi Chapter of Phi Alpha Theta is the international history honors society "whose mission is to promote the study of history."
 We participate in yearly conferences which allow students to present their original research to a panel of their peers and distinguished historians.

-Students will not be just theorizing about history, they will have the opportunity to make history and advance humanity through Defiance College’s innovative McMaster School, which enables students to become active world citizens by researching and planning projects that address a global issue, then teaming with faculty to carry out the project in an effort to alleviate human suffering in the world.
+Students have the opportunity to both make history and make a difference for humanity through Defiance College’s innovative McMaster School.
+As a McMaster scholar, students are enabled to become active world citizens by researching and planning projects that address a global issue, then working with faculty to carry out the project in an effort to alleviate human suffering in the world.
 Previous history majors have completed projects in places such as Belize, Cambodia, New Orleans, and Tanzania.

-Building on these skills, many people who study history are employed in the education field, public relations, editing, and research.
-Moreover, they work for a broad spectrum of organizations, from museums to corporations, which call upon the skills of an historian to help document and organize information about the past or to educate the public.
+Many people who study history are employed in the field of education, public relations, editing, or research.
+Moreover, they work for a broad spectrum of organizations, from museums to corporations, which call upon the skills of a historian to help document and organize information about the past or to educate the public.

 Graduates of this program have gone on to graduate schools across the country for further study in history, archaeology, law, library science, and business.
 This is one of the many majors at Defiance College which enjoys stellar placement of its graduates in graduate and professional schools.